vobolgus/AutoSendBot/README.md

 3. Set the environment variables in the Railway dashboard to match the ones above.

+## IDX / Cloud Workstations Environment

+This project includes a `.idx/dev.nix` file which configures the development environment when opened in IDX or Google Cloud Workstations.
+This ensures Python and other necessary tools are readily available.
+You can run the bot directly using `python src/bot.py` within the IDX terminal after setting the environment variables.

 ## License

 This project is released under the MIT License.
+See the `LICENSE` file for details.